Skip to content

 The Ideal Candidate

-• Stable body weight near the patient's goal
+• Stable weight close to the patient's goal

 Procedure Quick Facts